How your DNA can help you design a personalised nutrition plan

 Nutrition plan motivation

-Research from Food4Me reveals that individuals who took part in DNA testing were more likely to eat more fruits and vegetables and follow a stricter nutrition plan⁷.
+Research from Food4Me reveals that individuals who took part in DNA testing were more likely to eat more fruits and vegetables and follow a stricter nutrition plan.
 This highlights that customising your diet to include recommendations that align with your genetic profile could not only enhance your awareness of personal health requirements, but also help you to follow healthier eating practices.
+DNA-based recommendations help simplify decision-making around food and lifestyle changes, especially when paired with clear, practical reports such as those provided by MyHealthChecked.

 In summary